Arizona (AZ) Vital Records

 How to Track My AZ Vital Record?

 If you submit your application through Vital Records Online, you can monitor your application and order processing status.
-You’ll also be able to track your application packet to the Arizona Department of Public Health by with the first-class mail tracking included with your order.
+You’ll also be able to track your application packet to the Arizona Department of Public Health with the first-class mail tracking included with your order.

 If you manually send your application packet to the health department, use first-class mail tracking to confirm its arrival.
 The Bureau of Vital Records ships all documents securely with first-class mail tracking but isn’t liable for misdirected or lost certificates.
 Report immediately if your birth certificate goes missing.
 Be aware that mistakes such as typos or omitted documents can lead to extended waiting periods, additional shipping charges, or the risk of exposing your personal information.